-On November 16, 2018, AB amended and restated its existing \$200.0 million committed, unsecured senior revolving credit facility (the "Revolver") with a leading international bank, extending the maturity date from November 28, 2018 to November 16, 2021.
-There were no other material changes included in the amendment.
+AB also has a \$200.0 million committed, unsecured senior revolving credit facility (the "Revolver") with a leading international bank, which matures on November 16, 2021.
 The Revolver is available for AB's and SCB LLC's business purposes, including the provision of additional liquidity to meet funding requirements primarily related to SCB LLC's operations.
 Both AB and SCB LLC can draw directly under the Revolver and management expects to draw on the Revolver from time to time.
 AB has agreed to guarantee the obligations of SCB LLC under the Revolver.
-The Revolver contains affirmative, negative and financial covenants which are identical to those of the Credit Facility.
-As of December 31, 2018 and December 31, 2017, we had \$25.0 million and \$75.0 million outstanding under the Revolver, respectively, with interest rates of 3.4% and 2.4%, respectively.
-Average daily borrowings for 2018 and 2017 were \$19.4 million and \$21.4 million, respectively, with weighted average interest rates of 2.8% and 2.0%, respectively.
+The Revolver contains affirmative, negative and financial covenants that are identical to those of the Credit Facility.
+As of December 31, 2019 we had no amounts outstanding under the Revolver.
+As of December 31, 2018, we had \$25.0 million outstanding under the Revolver with an interest rate of 3.4%.
+Average daily borrowings for 2019 and 2018 were \$23.5 million and \$19.4 million, respectively, with weighted average interest rates of 3.2% and 2.8%, respectively.

 In addition, SCB LLC currently has three uncommitted lines of credit with three financial institutions.
 Two of these lines of credit permit us to borrow up to an aggregate of approximately \$175.0 million, with AB named as an additional borrower, while the other line has no stated limit.
-As of December 31, 2018 and 2017, SCB LLC had no bank loans outstanding.
-Average daily borrowings of bank loans during 2018 and 2017 were \$2.7 million and \$4.5 million, respectively, with weighted average interest rates of approximately 1.6% and 1.4%, respectively.
+As of December 31, 2019 and 2018, SCB LLC had no outstanding balance on these lines of credit.
+Average daily borrowings on the lines of credit during 2019 and 2018 were \$1.9 million and \$2.7 million, respectively, with weighted average interest rates of approximately 1.9% and 1.6%, respectively.